The Developer's Trust

 User Buyer (Developer)

-Demo Focus: A hands-on, code-level demo solving their specific pain points and integrating into their existing toolchain.
+Focus: Hands-on, code-level demo solving their specific pain points.

 Technical Buyer (InfoSec, Compliance)